Kubernetes cluster on Linode.

 Once your account is active, log in to the Linode Cloud Manager—the web UI for provisioning and managing cloud resources. kubectl is the standard CLI for interacting with Kubernetes clusters, used to deploy apps, inspect resources, and monitor health.

-Step 2: Create a Cluster in the Linode Cloud Manager
+Step 2: Create Your LKE Cluster

 To create a cluster: